szczyglis-dev/ultimate-chain-parser/README.md

       ],
     ];
 ```
 **- replace_block_after** - `array` A list of regular expressions to replace an already matched block with another text string.
-Run for the entire block of data after a match is made.
-Can be used for post-processing of already matched data.
-You can enter many, in text form each expression on a new line, or directly in the array.
+Applied to the entire block of data after a match is made, this can be used for post-processing of matched data.
+You can enter multiple expressions, either in text form with each expression on a new line, or directly in a PHP array.

   *Syntax:* /REGEX/ => "REPLACED STRING" (one pattern per line)